atet/raspberrypi/README.md

 Issue | Solution
 --- | ---
-I don't see the `boot` folder after I burn the OS image to the micro SD card | You needed to have formatted the card (to have a partition) BEFORE burning the Raspbian image to the card; repeat steps 1-3 in [2.2.
+Cannot access micro SD card `boot` drive after OS image burn | Must have formatted the card (to have a partition) **BEFORE** burning the Raspbian image to the card; repeat steps 1-3 in [2.2.
 Prepare Micro SD Card](#22-prepare-micro-sd-card)
-I reformatted the SD card and the free space is **less** than before | Multiple partitions may exist on your card from a previous OS burn; erase all partitions before formatting as **one partition**
+Reformatted micro SD card's free space is **less** than before | Multiple partitions may exist on card from a previous OS burn; erase all partitions before formatting as **one partition**
-I cannot find my Pi's IP address | _Did your Pi actually connect to your WiFi network successfully?_ You may have to go back and verify `wpa_supplicant.conf` or confirm you can connect new devices to your network
+Cannot find Pi's IP address | _Did the Pi actually connect to your WiFi network successfully?_ May have to go back and verify `wpa_supplicant.conf` or confirm you can connect new devices to your network
+Player camera slowly looks up automatically | Bug?
+I had this issue when the game is maximized to fullscreen or the window was expanded outside the limits of the screen; just play windowed if this happens

 [Back to Top](#table-of-contents)